 In this section, a reference to the Quantity of Gas delivered is a reference to the Quantity of Gas delivered (or estimated to have been delivered) at that DP, whether to or for the account of the Network User or another person or persons.

 The tariff in relation to Demand DPs (Tariff D) is based on Maximum Hourly Quantity (MHQ).
-The MHQ for a Demand DP is the MHQ as agreed between the Network User and AGN from time to time or, in default of agreement, as determined by AGN acting reasonably.
+The MHQ for a Demand DP is the MHQ as agreed between the Network User and Multinet from time to time or, in default of agreement, as determined by Multinet acting reasonably.

 Classification of DPs

-AGN will classify a DP as a Residential DP, non-Residential DP or a Demand DP.
-In determining the classification of a DP, AGN will take into account:
+Multinet will classify a DP as a Residential DP, non-Residential DP, a Tariff L DP or a Demand DP.
+In determining the classification of a DP, Multinet will take into account:

 the expected demand and connection characteristics for the DP; and